Rising-Cloud-Examples/bp-python-task/README.md

 # Overview
-This is part of the Rising Cloud Boilerplate series.
-The purpose of `template-python-task` and other the templates is to quickly get you started get you started building, testing and running code on Rising Cloud, with minimal steps.
+This is part of the Rising Cloud Boilerplate Series.
+The purpose of `bp-python-task` and other the templates is to quickly get you started get you started building, testing and running code on Rising Cloud, with minimal steps.

 This template will provide a working application out of the box.
 If you